Will’s Thoughts – Irrational Phobias And Fears

 I reckon that we all have irrational fears and phobias.
 For some, it may be a bug busily buzzing around them that sends them dashing about, flapping their arms like someone trying to flag down a helicopter.
 For others, it may be a spider or mouse that reduces them to a blubbering basket case, balanced on the highest object in a room.
 For still others, the threats are microscopic monstrosities, tiny germs that the human eye can’t behold, that make them obsessively clean and protect themselves against possible ‘contaminates’.
-Actually, some of our phobias do make sense, from a survival point of view, such as the fear of potentially poisonous spiders and snakes.
+Actually, some of our phobias and fears do make sense, from a survival point of view, such as the fear of potentially poisonous spiders and snakes.
 But, some of them border on the ridiculous, and have long, really hard to pronounce names.

 Such as Coulrophobia, the fear of clowns, Alliumphobia, the fear of garlic, Defecaloesiophobia, the fear of bowel movements, and the one that way too many folks suffer from, Ergophobia, the fear of work.
 If you know someone who prefers to always stand, there’s a pretty good chance they suffer from Kathisophobia, the fear of sitting down, and, if reading this annoys you, there’s a strong liklihood that you have Sesquipedalophobia, a fear of long words.
 If you clean constantly, and have been called ‘obsessive compulsive’, maybe you’re really afflicted with Ataxophobia, the fear of untidiness.
 One phobia that almost all media shares, is Euphobia, the fear of good news, and the curse of all mathematicians, is Octophobia, the fear of the figure 8.